vinamravinay12/indiarun_datachallenge/README.md

   contradictions = deliberate plants and are dropped before ranking (0 of ~80 reach the top-100).

 ## Repo layout

+### Canonical files

+- `rank.py` is the **canonical reproduction entrypoint**.
+Reviewers should run this to generate the final CSV under the 5-minute CPU/no-network constraint.
+- `ranker_core.py` is the **canonical scoring implementation**.
+All production ranking constants, feature extraction, honeypot checks, behavioral/logistics scoring, and reasoning generation live here.
+- `notebooks/` is the **canonical design record**.
+The notebooks explain how the features, weights, honeypot checks, and audits were developed, but they are not the Stage-3 reproduction entrypoint.

 | Path | What |
 |------|------|